The NFL Experience is definitly an event for people who like football.

 Quick Tip: if you decide to attend the NFL Experience in your own city, go Monday — Thursday to avoid the crowds.

-There were a lot of NFL heavyweights there (but I didn’t know who any of them were, so I can’t really report back on that — my bad y’all) filming TV spots for later in the week, a field goal contest, and the best part (since I didn’t end up finding Chris) a satellite PUPPY BOWL.
+There were a lot of NFL heavyweights there (but I didn’t know who any of them were, so I can’t really report back on that part of the Superbowl experience — my bad y’all) filming TV spots for later in the week, a field goal contest, and the best part (since I didn’t end up finding Chris Evans) a satellite PUPPY BOWL.

 Check these pups: